metal3-io/baremetal-operator/docs/deploying.md

-# Running Bare Metal Operator with/without Ironic
+# Running Bare Metal Operator with or without Ironic

-This document explains the deployment scenarios of deploying Bare Metal Operator(BMO) with/without Ironic.
+This document explains the deployment scenarios of deploying Bare Metal Operator(BMO) with or without Ironic as well as deploying only Ironic scenario.

 **These are the deployment use cases in this document:**

-1. Deploying baremetal operator with Ironic.
+1. Deploying baremetal-operator with Ironic.

-2. Deploying baremetal operator without Ironic.
+2. Deploying baremetal-operator without Ironic.

 3. Deploying only Ironic.